Blaczeus/EntryLog/README.md

 - JavaScript

 ## Future Improvements

-- Add a reset button to reset the counter.
 - Implement data persistence with local storage.
 - Add charts or graphs to visualize traffic over time.